-Most people entering the aged care industry will start off as an aged care worker in a residential setting, however, the opportunities open to anyone completing the Advanced Care Certificate are much more wide-ranging.
-This particular aged care online course is all you’ll need to become a fully-fledged aged care worker, however, many choose to specialise in a particular area that they have the most passion for.
+Most people entering the aged care industry will start off as aged care workers in a residential setting.
+However, the opportunities open to anyone completing the Advanced Care Certificate are much more wide-ranging.
+This particular aged care online course is all you’ll need to become a fully-fledged aged care worker.
+However, many choose to specialise in a particular area they are most passionate about.

 At any point during your career in caring for the elderly, you could choose to pursue a role in any of the positions shown below.
 Come with us as we take a closer at each one.